 Are you looking for a great form of exercise with a small carbon footprint?
 Then consider adding biking to your weekly fitness routine.

-Biking is a great way to improve your health and burn calories.
+Biking is a great way to improve your health.
 In fact, because it is a weight-supported activity, it is a great starter exercise that is easy on the joints.
-Even at a modest pace of 10 miles per hour, a 160-pound person can burn about 300 calories during a 45-minute ride.
 Plus, biking tones muscles, increases endurance and enhances lung capacity.
 This nearly life-long activity can be social, or a great family fitness outing enjoyed by both kids and parents.

 Join a Club

 Biking is fun!
 Many cycling clubs hold organized rides at varying levels of speed and difficulty, so get involved and gradually increase your pace and endurance.
 Weekend organized rides offer support stations with fluids and foods to fuel your body optimally during longer rides.
 Mountain biking also offers a chance to go "off-road" and enjoy nature.

 Bike to Work

 In addition to health benefits, there are environmental and financial perks to biking to and from work.
 A bicycle has very little environmental impact.
 Purchase a solid bike and it can last more than 10 years.
 Commuting via bike saves money on gasoline and parking, and can cut down on the time you spend in traffic.
 A morning ride also produces endorphins, so you can arrive to work with the pleasant buzz these natural chemicals produce.
 And you can even bike away a tough work day on the way home.